justas-d/Stormbot/README.md

 * C#6
 * .NET 4.6
 * StrmyCore
+* Discord.Net (slightly modified)
-* Discord.Net, Modules, Commands, Audio
+* Discord.Net Modules, Commands, Audio
 * A Discord account the bot can log into.
 * Livestreamer, ffmpeg, ffprobe, YoutubeExtractor and a Soundcloud API key for audio.
 * Microsoft.CodeAnalysis.Scripting for the execute module.